CLICK TO SEE BLOGS FROM OTHER YEARS

 2020-01-20 Watch Cap and Removable Cape

-We have been thinking about a Removable Cape that could be added over the top of any jacket or shirt or hoodie, whether made by us or someone else.
+We have been thinking about a Removable Cape that could be added over the top of any jacket or shirt, whether made by us or someone else.
 Today I did a little testing of a prototype Removable Cape, along with continuing testing of the latest prototype Watch Cap.
 I walked almost 4 miles (a bit over 6 km) at a leisurely pace along a windy ridge (from which George Washington observed troop movements during the Revolutionary War!).
 The temp was a little lower than freezing, low humidity and at times a bright sun.
 The Watch Cap was perfect, but with two cotton layers (what I had been wearing in the office) plus a FullWeight ShirtJac and the Cape, I was a little too warm in the torso.
 Not uncomfortably so, but I should have taken off one (or even both) of the cotton shirts prior to walking.
 I would have worn a MidWeight ShirtJac, but our inventory is so low that my own MidWeight ShirtJac has gone off to a more-deserving home.
 More info on both the Watch Cap and the Removable Cape will be forthcoming ... they'll have their own page on the website before long.
 The Cape needs some work but the Watch Cap may be ready.
 However, I don't normally wear a Watch Cap, so I am thinking we should make about 15 of them and offer the Watch Cap at a reduced price to people who agree to really test and give feedback.
 Then we could consider offering the Watch Cap for the 3rd or 4th quarter of this year, when it starts cooling down again in the Northern Hemisphere.
 BUT ... there are a million Watch Caps already out there and we don't want to offer something that's not better than what is already available.
 There must be a need because so many people have asked us to make a serious Watch Cap.
 One question ... should we add a pocket?
 The pocket would be knitted from the same wool yarn as the rest of the Cap, and could be inside or outside the Cap.

 2020-01-19 Neck Gaiters in Hand